microsoft/debug-adapter-protocol/specification.md

   /**
    * Datatype of values in this column.
 Defaults to `string` if not specified.
-   * Values: 'string', 'number', 'boolean', 'unixTimestampUTC', etc.
-   */
-  type?: 'string' | 'number' | 'boolean' | 'unixTimestampUTC';
+   * Values: 'string', 'number', 'boolean', 'unixTimestampUTC' */ type?: 'string' | 'number' | 'boolean' | 'unixTimestampUTC';